precice/precice.github.io/content/docs/running/running-output-files.md

 ```

 - `TimeWindow` is the time window counter.
 - `Iteration` is the coupling iteration counter within each time window.
-So, in the first time window, 6 iterations were necessary to converge, in the second time window 3.
 - And then two convergence measure are defined in the example.
 Two relative ones -- hence the `...Rel(...)`.
-The two columns `ResRel(Temperature)` and `RelRel(Force)` give the relative residual for temperature and heat flux, respectively, at the start of each iteration.
+The two columns `ResRel(Solid-Mesh:Displacement)` and `ResRel(Solid-Mesh:Force)` give the relative residual for displacement and force, respectively, at the start of each iteration.

 ## Acceleration information